Good Food In Greenwich A Taste of Health

 Clubs are very popular, with high levels of attendance and positive feedback from participants.
 Evaluation indicates increased fruit and vegetable consumption, reduced consumption of salt and sugar and reduced use of fats and oils amongst participants on completion of the cookery club.

 We are happy to offer one-off cookery demonstrations as a means of promoting healthy eating and publicising cookery clubs.
-For more information contact Fay Williams on 020 8269 4880 or email email@example.com
+For more information contact Fay Livingstone on 020 8269 4886 or email firstname.lastname@example.org

 Booking a Club